-- Property Tax: Overall countywide assessed values are projected by the Orange County Assessor to increase approximately 2.962%.
-The District will apply a 2.0% increase to property tax revenues for increases in property tax and the additional increase in assessed value to market value when property is sold at a higher value. - 2.
+- Property Tax: Overall countywide assessed values are projected by the Orange County Assessor to increase approximately 1.036%.
+The District will apply a 1.036% increase to property tax revenues for increases in property tax and the additional increase in assessed value to market value when property is sold at a higher value. - 2.
 Residential User Fee revenues are being budgeted to reflect the current annual rates for service of \$87 per unit for residential sewer service and \$177 per unit for residential curbside (solid waste) service. - 3.
 The Commercial, Industrial, and Other Businesses Sewer User Fees are being budgeted to reflect the tiered rate schedule ratified by the Board in 2009.
 The commercial sewer rates are broken down into five separate sewer use categories depending on the level of demand placed on the sewer facilities.
 The annual rates for service 'per unit' are:

-Very High Demand \$459.96 High Demand \$367.97 Average Demand \$275.98 Low Demand \$183.98 Very Low Demand \$119.49
+Very High Demand \$459.96

+High Demand \$367.97

+Average Demand \$275.98

+Low Demand \$183.98

+Very Low Demand \$119.49

-- 4. Special Agreements for service(s) are budgeted to reflect an annual increase of 2.0%. - 5.
-Franchise Fees: MCSD collects franchise fees from CR&R Inc. for solid waste collection of commercial, industrial, and other businesses from MCSD's service area.
+4. Special Agreements for service(s) are budgeted to reflect an annual increase of 2.0%.

+- 5. Franchise Fees: MCSD collects franchise fees from CR&R Inc. for solid waste collection of commercial, industrial, and other businesses from MCSD's service area.
 MCSD's fee is limited to 14 percent (effective July 1, 2014) of the franchisee's gross annual receipts from the service area. - 6.
 Investments: the market remains low, but the District will seek investment opportunities in accordance with the Investment Policy as they arise.
-Earnings on the investments of the District's operating cash and reserves will be budgeted at 2.50% for the year. - 7.
-Pass-through funds are being budgeted at \$2,150,000 from the former City of Westminster RDA area and \$250,000 from the County of Orange for the unincorporated area of Midway City.
+Earnings on the investments of the District's operating cash and reserves will be budgeted at 0.35% for the year as the COVID-19 pandemic and the threat of inflation, continues to create uncertainty in the markets.